SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     formations : set(GameEntityFormation)
 ```

-Allows a game entity to be part of certain formations.
+Allows a game entity to be part of specified formations.

 **formations**
-Formation types that the game entity can be part of as well as the corresponding subformation that is used.
+Formation types that the game entity can be part of.

 ## ability.type.Foundation